sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    The containers that could be managed by kube, ***must*** call the `system container state ...` commands.
 It would be handy, if all containers follow this irrespective of whether kube may or may not manage it, as that way STATE-DB/FEATURE table could be one place to get the status of all active services.
 The code that gets i/p fron this table has to be aware of the possibility of not all containers may call it, but it can be assured that all kube manageable containers would have an entry.

 *  Any auto container-start by kubernetes, is ensured to have been preceeded with service start calls.
-   This is accomplished with tracking the container sate in state-DBby hostcfgd.
+   This is accomplished with tracking the container sate in state-DB by hostcfgd (details below).
-   When service start is required, the container sets the state and goto sleep forever, until restarted by actions triggered by hostcfgd (details below).

-*  When a container stops, the docker-wait command run by systemd fails.
+*  When a container exits, the docker-wait command run by systemd would return.
 This is the same in either mode.
-Hence, container stop is handled transparently across, both local & kubernetes modes.
+Hence, container exit is handled transparently across, both local & kubernetes modes.

 *  The hostcfgd helps ensure kube managed containers are started through `systemctl start` only.